Araixender/backend-series/Readme.md

 # Complete Series on Backend Development

-complete series of backend development which includes session from hitest choudary youtube channel, personal notes, as well as personal links, which helps in development of complete backend engineer.
+complete series of backend development which includes sessions from hitest choudary youtube channel, personal notes, as well as personal links, which helps in development of complete backend engineer.

 ## Important Links for Backend Development